7 Keys to Unlock the Emotional Power of your Characters

 #7 Desire for Fame.

 Fame can be a wicked task master.
-Always dangling hopes slightly out of reach.
+There are always hopes dangling just out of reach.

 The emotional power comes from your character not giving up.
-Always taking one more step.
+Always take one more step.

 Example: The Recording Studio had promised them a contract.
 Dan was sick.
 The Studio had reneged on their offer.
 All their promises had evaporated along with his band’s hopes.
 Should Jimmy become a solo act and leave his friends behind?